-- 3) The assignment of allocations shall be based on reasonable and necessary water use, the application of water conservation practices and standards, and other relevant factors associated with water use during Stage 1 conditions at Lake Casitas. - 4) The Casitas Board of Directors reserve the right to make individual allocation assignments and to change water allocations at any time within each classification based on the changes to the availability of water stored in Lake Casitas, changes in water use that appears to compromise the reliability of the Lake Casitas water supply, and changes in water conservation practices and standards. - 5) Water allocations provided by Casitas are assigned to property or water purveyors and are not transferrable from one property or water purveyor to another. - 6) Casitas' water allocations shall not be sold, exported, bartered or traded by or between Casitas' customers. - 7) Casitas water allocated shall not be transported from the property or by any agency served to any other property or agency without prior written agreement with Casitas.
+- 3) The assignment of allocations shall be based on reasonable and necessary water use, the application of water conservation practices and standards, and other relevant factors associated with water use during Stage 1 conditions at Lake Casitas. - 4) The Casitas Board of Directors reserve the right to make individual allocation assignments and to change water allocations at any time within each classification based on the changes to the availability of water stored in Lake Casitas, changes in water use that appears to compromise the reliability of the Lake Casitas water supply, and changes in water conservation practices and standards. - 5) Water allocations provided by Casitas are assigned to property or water purveyors and are not transferrable from one property or water purveyor to another. - 6) In cases where the tenant has been authorized as the water service account holder, the allocation for the service account is assigned to the property and cannot be transferred to another service account or property. - 7) All requests for allocation adjustment must be made by the property owner. - 8) Casitas' water allocations shall not be sold, exported, bartered or traded by or between Casitas' customers. - 9) Casitas water allocated shall not be transported from the property or by any agency served to any other property or agency without prior written agreement with Casitas.